Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Yeah, I could feel that.
 Also, it’s *weird* breakin’ a sorta polygony-like hunter who’s hard and heavy when you slam into him, but disappears into air when he’s dead."

-"More reactor power, more simulation power...all things we know we need doing."
+"More reactor power, more simulation power... all things we know we need doing."

 "Still.
-I ain’t had a *challenge* like that in...well, never in training.
+I ain’t had a *challenge* like that in... well, never in training.
 You got a *lot’a* potential here."

 "The idea always did, ever since it was first dreamed up.
 Honestly, it’s a little surreal to be turning it into a reality."